-Recommendation software that learns the habits and tastes of consumers will evolve and will do a better job of pushing appropriate entertainment choices toward audiences.
+Recommendation software that learns the habits and tastes of consumers have evolved to do a better job of pushing appropriate entertainment choices toward audiences.
 Amazon.com has long been a leader in the use of such software.
 Netflix has created an admirable package of its own.
 Likewise, Apple’s iTunes software is strong on recommending content to customers.
 Some interesting mergers might be driven by the potential to use extremely powerful recommendation software to attract and better serve consumers across multiple types of entertainment media.

-Count on continued, rapid changes.
-The revolution in new media continues, platforms will evolve quickly, consumers will obtain even greater control and competition will become even hotter.
+Count on continued, lightning-fast changes.
+As the revolution in new media continues, platforms will evolve quickly, consumers will obtain even greater control and competition will become even hotter.
 Meanwhile, the global audience is growing quickly, thanks to emerging middle classes in developing nations as well as the booming spread of cellphones and Internet access.